pyvista/pyvista/docs/types/grids.rst

 ============

-Gridded datasets in vtki capture ``vtkRectilinearGrid`` and ``vtkImageData`` data objects on the VTK backend.
-These data types have common features which are encompassed int their shared inheritance of :class:`vtki.Grid`
+Gridded datasets in vista capture ``vtkRectilinearGrid`` and ``vtkImageData`` data objects on the VTK backend.
+These data types have common features which are encompassed int their shared inheritance of :class:`vista.Grid`

 .. rubric:: Attributes

-.. autoautosummary:: vtki.Grid
+.. autoautosummary:: vista.Grid
    :attributes:

 .. rubric:: Methods

-.. autoautosummary:: vtki.Grid
+.. autoautosummary:: vista.Grid
    :methods:

-.. autoclass:: vtki.Grid
+.. autoclass:: vista.Grid
    :show-inheritance:
    :members:
    :undoc-members: